Tag Archives: soft-and-origami-robotics

 Salp-Inspired Reconfigurable Robot Platform for Long-Term Distributed Sensing

 The design of bio-inspired autonomous systems aims to derive the concepts of sensorimotor control, biomechanics, and fluid dynamics of underwater propulsion from aquatic species.
 The goal of this program is to expand the operational envelope of Navy underwater and amphibious vehicles and enable enhanced underwater manipulation.
 We are interested in designing a salp-inspired robot to simulate the locomotion of salps and develop a system for distributed sensing.
 Salps are barrel-shaped marine invertebrates that swim via jet propulsion.
 They move forward by rapidly changing the volumes of their body cavity, drawing water into their muscular mantle cavity through the front aperture, and then expelling it under high pressure through the rear funnel.
-We will investigate and compare the performance and efficiency of the salp-inspired robot against the biological salps.
-Currently, we are studying the locomotion behavior of a multi-jet SALP robot and trying to understand the inherent fluid mechanics involved.
+We aim to leverage the unique biomechanics of salps to inform the development of energy-efficient, maneuverable underwater robots capable of environmental sensing in complex marine environments.

 Related Publications